 Traditionally, foam mattresses used to have poor airflow and trap heat, making you feel hot while you sleep.
 Mattress manufacturers such as Juno and Douglas have addressed this problem and use cooling technologies to improve temperature regulation.

 In the Douglas Original, the cooling sensation is created with the help of the CoolSense cover and the ecoLight cooling gel foam layer.
 When we tested the mattress, it had good airflow and did not trap heat, allowing you to sleep more comfortably.
+The Douglas Original performed a little better in our temperature control testing due to its more advanced cooling technologies.

 Motion Isolation